Oli2861/myStockData/README.md

 ## Know issues
 - After the retrieval of precise price information is stopped, it cannot be started again without restarting the whole microservice.
+- - Timestamps of retrieved price information concerning stops are 15 minutes behind
 - Gateway does not forward json/stream data / only if the stream is terminated
+- If indicators based on financial figures are part of the requested csv file from the composerservice and the financial figure is not present, a null column is present